thaiboiboi/MaxFlow/README.md

-# MaxFlow
+# MaxFlow/MinCut
-Full of exercise I made to solve in MaxFLow
+Full of exercise I made to solve in MaxFLow/MinCut